 Shivya Nath is a 20-something Indian girl with a penchant for offbeat destinations that few have been to, and fewer have written about.
 She blogs at The Shooting Star and her travelogues have appeared in leading Indian & international publications, including The Times of India, The Air India Magazine and CNNGo, among others.
 She co-founded India Untravelled with an aim to introduce travel enthusiasts to offbeat travel experiences in rural parts of India, where hospitality comes innately to the people and a traditional, earthy way of life can still be experienced.
 Follow her on Twitter - @shivya.

-Read Dave's chilling tale tale of how he saved his sherpa from the icy cold water of the Zanskar River, in the Indian Himalaya, in 2002.
+Read Dave's chilling tale tale of how he saved his sherpa from the icy cold water of the Zanskar River, in the Indian Himalaya.